Making and teaching music for a living was not exactly the plan…

 I was a musical kid.
 My parents did their part to support my interests in the arts.
-I didn’t exactly plan for a life in music, but it seems that is the plan life has had for me!
+I didn’t expect a life in music, but it seems music had a plan for me!

 As I kid, I wanted to be a schoolteacher when I grew up.
-Now, my (metaphorical) studio is my own little school – for myself, and for my students.
+Now, I’ve created a space and community for myself and for my students.
 I create here.
-I explore ideas here.
+I learn here.
 I write here.
-I learn here.
 I teach here.
+Welcome…

 Bio Options